-In order to go bankrupt in the UK, you have to pay bankruptcy fees to the court on the day you file your bankruptcy petition.
+In order to go bankrupt in the UK, you have to pay bankruptcy fees to the court.

-Bankruptcy fees in the UK comprise a court fee and an official receiver’s fee.
+Bankruptcy fees in the UK comprise a court fee and a bankruptcy deposit.

 In England and Wales:

 - the court fee is £180 and

 In Northern Ireland:

 - the court fee is £115,

 - there is a solicitor’s fee of £7

 - Sequestration (Scottish bankruptcy): the Accountant in Bankruptcy fee is £200